 What we love about this renovated train depot: Great communication and the price is right!

-The tiny home is located in a picturesque valley atop a mountain surrounded by tall timber.
-The forest is filled with wildlife – coyotes, black bear, cougar, bobcat, wild geese, and bald eagles.
-Its a great spot to get away from it all, while still being closs to major attractions.
+The tiny home is located on the river with private outdoor spaces and chances to spot wildlife. .
+The forest is filled with wildlife – coyotes, black bears, cougars, bobcats, wild geese, and bald eagles.
+It’s a great spot to get away from it all, while still being closs to major attractions.

 Luxurious Glamping Tent Near Port Angeles, Washington